JonnoB/reading_the_unreadable/README.md

 - Convert NCSE files to single page PNG
 - Predict bounding boxes using DocLayout-YOLO
 - Post-process bounding boxes
+- Batch Process Data
+- Construct Text Pieces
+- Classify Text

+Each element of the project pipeline has a python script for execution.
+However, there is no single end-to-end script.

 # To Do
+- Create real time version
 - Create Articles
 - Classify Articles
+- Create simple end-to-end non-batch example on Lightning

 # Key Modules